 - Due to prevalence of fish and fish products in many dishes, host families will be challenged to exclusively provide vegan dishes;

 - Sri Lanka produces the best tea in the world; it is prepared with milk and plenty of sugar; you can expect to be served tea frequently.
 Coffee, if available, is likely to be instant;

-- Sri Lankans eat with using their right hand; you will be expected to do the same when you eat with in public or with your host family;
+- Sri Lankans eat with their right hand; you will be expected to do the same when you eat in public or with your host family;

 - Peace Corps will provide training on how to treat drinking water.